nyohon22/chat-space/README.md

 ### Association

 ## user
-- belongs_to :members
+- has_many :members
-- has_many : messages
+- has_many :groups, through: :members

 ## members
 - belongs_to :user
-- has_many : messages throug: :group
+- belongs_to :group

 ## messages
-- belongs_to :members
+- belongs_to :group
-- has_many :user trough: :group
+- belongs_to :user

 ## group
+- has_many :users, through: :members
 - has_many :members
 - has_many :messages